ketut-garjita/E-Commerce-Engagement-ML/README.md

 5. Docker: Containerizes the Flask API and TensorFlow model.
 6. TensorFlow Serving: Optimized model serving for real-time predictions.
 7. Kubernetes: Orchestrates containers for scaling and deployment.
-8. AWS EKS: Managed Kubernetes service for deployment in the cloud.
+8. Amazon EKS: Managed Kubernetes service for deployment in the cloud.

 ---
 ## Dataset